-We have applied to have our units, common stock and warrants listed on the NYSE under the symbols "NGAB.U," "NGAB" and "NGAB WS," respectively.
+Our units, common stock and warrants have been approved for listing on the NYSE under the symbols "NGAB.U," "NGAB" and "NGAB WS," respectively.
 Following the date our common stock and warrants are eligible to trade separately, we anticipate that our common stock and warrants will be listed separately and as a unit on the NYSE.